92-Year-Old Driver Won’t be Charged for Triple Fatal Wreck

 Although investigators with the Florida Highway Patrol have not indicated any age-related condition contributed to the crash, it has nonetheless sparked a debate about the point at which older drivers should hang up their keys for good.

 According to news reports, the three utility workers, from Georgia, were working alongside the highway installing a utility pole when the older driver attempted to make a right turn onto that road from a nearby cross street.
 As he did so, he reportedly entered the center lane, as opposed to turning directly into the right lane.
-In so doing, he struck the 20-year-old driver, and the impact sent the second vehicle careening into that ditch.
+In so doing, he struck the 20-year-old driver, and the impact sent the second vehicle careening into that ditch. more All three workers, ages 34, 35 and 40, were pronounced dead at the scene.
+Three other workers at the site survived.

 It could be months before the investigation is completed, but troopers have said he could be cited for violating the other driver’s right-of-way, as well as for failure to move over while driving through a work zone.